Bengaluru generates ~5,400 tonnes of solid waste daily (0.56 kg per capita), but its infrastructure can process only ~2,100 tonnes per day.

 Bengaluru’s Climate Action and Resilience Plan (BCAP), launched in 2023, gives the city the opportunity to intensify and coordinate efforts towards planning and managing rapid urban growth in a manner that is climate-aware and aligned to the global climate agenda and India’s Nationally Determined Contributions.
 Achieving these city-level goals requires strong collaboration between stakeholders across the city government, industry, civil society and innovators in the city.

-Hence, The Namma Bengaluru Challenge ‘26, by UnboxingBLR, in partnership with Social Alpha and WTFund supported by GBA, Bengaluru Climate Action Cell and WRI India, aims to identify and support high-potential innovators and entrepreneurs in combating climate change by building resilience and mitigating emissions within Bengaluru.
+Hence, The Namma Bengaluru Challenge ‘26, by UnboxingBLR, in partnership with Social Alpha and WTFund, supported by the Government of Karnataka (GoK) & Greater Bengaluru Authority (GBA), aims to identify and support high-potential innovators and entrepreneurs in combating climate change by building resilience and mitigating emissions within Bengaluru.

 Focus Areas